RoshanMohamad/cnc/ESP32_MACHINE_STATUS.md

 ## 🚨 Testing Commands

-Use the simulator or send MQTT messages:
+Use the simulator or send HTTP requests:

 ```bash
 # Power on CNC Router 01